TanishBinMasum/pong-i-think/README.md

 Play pong until you get bored and go to smth else

 I hope you like it, i think its pretty cool!

+(by we i mean I. im the only one here)